ubaimutl/Plyph-Macos/README.md

 | Summarize             | Produce a concise paragraph or short bullet list while preserving key facts.     |
 | Translate             | Translate into the language configured in Settings.                              |
 | Adjust tone           | Rewrite using the tone configured in Settings.                                   |

+The bundled **Action Library** provides additional ready-made actions across Writing, Communication, Reading, Development, Translation, and Productivity.
+You can search or filter the catalog, add any action to **My Actions**, and edit the installed copy like any other custom action.
+The catalog is bundled with Plyph and can be browsed offline.

 ## Providers